Article I: Name

 Article VIII: Election to Officers

-A. The President, with the approval of the Executive Committee, will appoint in February of each year a Nominating Committee.
+- The President, with the approval of the Executive Committee, will appoint in March of each year a Nominating Committee.
 The Nominating Committee shall be composed of no fewer than three (3) members of the Society.
 The Nominating Committee will present to the President the name of at least one candidate for each of the fifteen (15) positions.
-In the April Newsletter and at the April meeting of the Society, these nominations will be presented to the Membership.
+In the May meeting of the Society, these nominations will be presented to the Members.
 Additional nominations will be solicited at that time.
 The next day the candidates will be announced on the website.

-B. An election of new Society Officers by secret electronic ballot will be conducted for two weeks during the month of May.
+- An election of new Society Officers by secret electronic ballot will be conducted for two weeks during the month of June.
 A simple majority of those votes cast shall decide the winner when there is more than one candidate.
 The results will be announced by the President, to all candidates before announcement both online and at the next Dinner meeting.

-C. The newly established Executive Committee will assume their positions on the first day of June.
-The Officers shall serve a one (1) year term from June 1 to May 31 of the following year.
+- The newly established Executive Committee will assume their positions on the first day of January of the following year.
+The Officers shall serve a one (1) year term from January 1 to December 31 of the same year.
 The President-Elect will automatically assume the position of President in the succeeding term.

 Article IX: Board of Directors

-A. The Board of Directors (hereafter known as The Directors), will be chaired by the Vice Presidents of the Society.
+- The Board of Directors (hereafter known as The Directors), will be chaired by one of the Vice Presidents who will be appointed by the President of the Society.
 Saudi Aramco will be represented by three (3) Executive Directors, and other Directors will be senior individuals from the various companies and organizations that contribute the Membership of the Society (e.g. Saudi Aramco, Ministry of Energy, industry and Minerals Resources, the university system and the petroleum service companies).

-D. The Chair of the Board of Directors will distribute the minutes of Executive Committee meetings to the Directors.
-In addition the Chair will communicate from Directors to Executive Committee.
+- The Chair of the Board of Directors will distribute the minutes of Executive Committee meetings to the Directors.
+In addition, the Chair will communicate from Directors to Executive Committee.